 Assuming that you don't mind a ratchet without a quick-release mechanism, the Ko-ken 3725z is a quality, well-made ratchet with low backdrag that's a pleasure to use.
 The low tooth count will rule it out for some people but for some the low backdrag and overall quality is going to more than make up for it.
-Check it out on eBay US, eBay AU, Amazon or Rakuten.
+Check it out on eBay US, eBay AU and Amazon.

 If your budget will stretch a bit further, check out this Nepros.